 To appreciate how tough our rabbits are, you must understand what they are up against.

-The terror that prowls the algae stained waters of our ditches – is snapping turtles.
+The terror that prowls the murky water of our ditches – is snapping turtles.
 They weight up to fifty pounds and have jaws that can crush an engine block.

-And the only thing that intimidates a snapping turtle is – you guessed it, a rabbit.
-Our little bunnies are wily, tough and resourceful They are also as ill-tempered as a crocodile with a mouth full of rotten teeth.
+And the only thing that intimidates our snapping turtle is – you guessed it, our rabbits.
+These little bunnies are wily, tough and resourceful They are also as ill-tempered as a crocodile with a mouth full of rotten teeth.

 So to avoid the entire cascade of difficulties, I steer clear of anything having to do with gardens.